 We or persons related to us may recommend or purchase, on behalf of our clients, securities in which we or the related person also invest or otherwise have an interest.
-These situations may present a conflict of interest between us or the related person, on the one hand, and clients on the other.
-We have addressed these and other conflicts of interest by adopting a Code of Ethics (which includes Insider Trading and Securities Transaction Policies and Procedures) governing personal securities trades by our employees and certain other persons and otherwise for identifying and avoiding conflicts of interest.
-Our Code of Ethics is based on the principle that we have a fiduciary duty to place your interests above our own.
+These situations may present a conflict of interest between us or the related person, on the one hand, and clients on the other, because associated persons of UIC may invest in securities ahead of or to the exclusion of UIC clients.
+We have addressed these and other conflicts of interest by adopting a Code of Ethics (the "Code"), which includes Insider Trading and Securities Transaction Policies and Procedures, the full text of which is available to you upon request.
+UIC's Code governs personal securities trades by our employees and certain other persons and otherwise for the purpose of identifying and avoiding conflicts of interest.
+The Code is designed to assist UIC in complying with applicable laws and regulations governing its investment advisory business.
+Our Code is based on the principle that we have a fiduciary duty to place your interests above our own and requires UIC associated persons to act with honesty, good faith and fair dealing in working with clients.
 It includes, among other things, the following:

-- 1. Standards of business conduct that reflect our fiduciary obligations and those of our access persons (this term referring to our directors and officers and any supervised person or employee of ours who has access to nonpublic information regarding the purchase or sale of securities by us or who is involved in making or who has access to securities recommendations) and other employees; - 2.
-Provisions requiring access persons and any other employee to comply with applicable securities laws; - 3.
-Provisions requiring appropriate access persons to report their personal securities transactions and holdings; - 4.
-Provisions requiring the maintenance and distribution of a restricted list of securities restricting personal trading by access persons; - 5.
-Provisions requiring pre-clearance/approval before access persons acquire beneficial ownership of (a) any security issued in an initial public offering or private placement; (b) before acquiring more than \$10,000 worth (per trading day) of any individual micro-cap security that is also held in a client's account; (c) any securities for Special Purpose Acquisition Companies (SPAC) that have not announced an agreement/transaction of which any ownership that is approved will be subject to continuous monitoring for ongoing compliance with the Code of Ethics; and (d) mutual funds advised or sub-advised by us; - 6.
-Provisions requiring access persons and any other employee to report promptly any violations of the Code of Ethics as soon as possible; and - 7.
-Provisions requiring each access person or any other employee to be given a copy of the Code of Ethics and to acknowledge in writing their receipt of the Code of Ethics.
+1. Standards of business conduct that reflect our fiduciary obligations and those of our access persons (this term referring to our directors and officers and any supervised person or employee of ours who has access to nonpublic information regarding the purchase or sale of securities by us or who is involved in making - or who has access to - securities recommendations) and other employees;

+2. Provisions requiring access persons and any other employee to comply with applicable securities laws;

+3. Provisions requiring appropriate access persons to report their personal securities transactions and holdings;

+4. Provisions requiring the maintenance and distribution of a restricted list of securities restricting personal trading by access persons;

+5. Provisions requiring pre-clearance/approval before access persons acquire beneficial ownership of (a) any security issued in an initial public offering or private placement; (b) before acquiring more than \$10,000 worth (per trading day) of any individual micro-cap security that is also held in a client's account; and (c) any securities for Special Purpose Acquisition Companies (SPAC) that have not announced an agreement/transaction of which any ownership that is approved will be subject to continuous monitoring for ongoing compliance with the Code of Ethics.

+6. Provisions requiring access persons and any other employee to report promptly any violations of the Code of Ethics as soon as possible; and

+7. Provisions requiring each access person to be given a copy of the Code of Ethics and for access persons to acknowledge in writing their receipt of the Code of Ethics.
-Our Chief Compliance Officer has responsibility for assuring compliance with our

-Code of Ethics.
+Our Chief Compliance Officer has responsibility for assuring compliance with our Code of Ethics.
 Violation, by any access person or any other employee, of any provision of our Code of Ethics may result in the imposition of sanctions by our Chief Compliance Officer as may be deemed appropriate under the circumstances.